alchemyplatform/modular-account/README.md

 #### Execution Hooks

-Execution hooks are useful for applying permissions on executions to limit the set of possible actions that can be taken.
+Execution hooks are useful for applying permissions on execution functions to limit the set of possible actions that can be taken.
 Post-execution hooks are useful for checking the final state after an execution.
 Pre and post-execution hook pairs are useful for measuring differences in state due to an execution.
-For example, you would use a pre and post execution hook pair to enforce that swap outputs from a DCA swap performed by a session key fall within a some tolerance price determined by a price oracle.
+For example, you could use a pre and post execution hook pair to enforce that swap outputs from a DCA swap performed by a session key fall within a some tolerance price determined by a price oracle.

 Execution hooks can be associated either with an (validation module + entity ID) pair to apply permissions on that specific entity, or with an execution selector on the account to apply global restrictions on the account across all entities.
 A example of a useful global restriction would be to block NFT transfers for NFTs in cold storage, or to apply resource locks.